MedXProtocol/coordination-game/README.md

 # Setup

-Once the contracts are migrated, run bootstrap to mint tokens and fill the faucet:
+Once the contracts are compiled and migrated, run bootstrap to mint tokens and fill the faucet:

 ```
 $ npm run bootstrap